 During each walk you will be given different invitations to help you to slow down, and perhaps connect with nature and yourself in a way you have not experienced before.
 You will also be given time to journal for self reflection and healing.

-If you struggle with anxiety or depression, would like more energy, better health, or creative inspiration in your life, the regular practice of forest therapy can support you.
+If you struggle with chronic stress, depression or anxiety, would like more energy, better health, or creative inspiration in your life, the regular practice of forest therapy can support you.

 Perhaps come to this series with an intention of what you would like to receive, or just be open to being given whatever the forest and nature has to offer you.